aglushkov/serega/README.md

 But its often desired to response with *camelCased* keys.
-By default this can be achieved by specifying attribute name and method directly for each attribute: `attribute :firstName, key: first_name`
+By default this can be achieved by specifying attribute name and method directly for each attribute: `attribute :firstName, method: first_name`

 This plugin transforms all attribute names automatically.
 We use simple regular expression to replace `_x` to `X` for the whole string.